basho/basho_docs/source/riak/references/appendices/community/Security.md

 ### Multi Data Center Replication

-For those versions of Riak that support Multi Data Center (MDC) Replication, you can configure Riak 1.2+ to communicate over SSL, to seemlessly encrypt the message traffic.
+For those versions of Riak that support Multi Data Center (MDC) Replication, you can configure Riak 1.2+ to communicate over SSL, to seamlessly encrypt the message traffic.

 *No link here yet until the EDS docs are published*